nutrition program Eligibility

 - Lack of transportation

-To register to receive home-delivered meals five days a week, contact your local Senior Meals site.
+To register to receive home-delivered meals five days a week, contact your local Adult Nutrition site.
 Meal tickets are encouraged, and donations can be either cash or food stamps.

 Supplmental Nutrition Assistance Program (SNAP)

-If you qualify for SNAP you can make a donation toward the cost of your Senior Meals with the South Dakota Electronic Transfer Card (EBT).
-The card can be used to purchase group dining or home delivered Senior Meals.
+If you qualify for SNAP you can make a donation toward the cost of your meal with the South Dakota Electronic Transfer Card (EBT).
+The card can be used to purchase group dining or home delivered meals.

 To apply for SNAP, click here or contact your local the Department of Social Services at 605-773-3165.